eponthiaux/j2cl-observed-grid/README.md

-#J2cl WebComponent boilerplate - observed - grid - example
+# J2cl WebComponent boilerplate

+# Observed grid - sample

 How to run this sample ? :